Ingram-01/geostack-docs/docs/expressions.rst

 Basics
 ------------

-Expressions are text/strings that you can use with Geostack for take control of a Property.

-Expressions are located under any property that supported it.
+Expressions are text/strings that you can use with Geostack for take control of a property and are located under any property that supported it.

 .. figure:: images/expression_field_2.jpg
   :width: 400